-Consider this as a 10 points checklist to evaluate an eCommerce experience, putting the focus not just in usability but in those points that could make a difference between success and failure, meaning that could directly impact in conversion, activation and engagement of your users.
+Consider this as a 10-points checklist to evaluate an eCommerce experience, putting the focus not just in usability but in those points that could make a difference between success and failure, meaning that could directly impact conversion, activation, and engagement of your users.

-These points came up during an ecommerce project I have recently worked.
-I’m sure each project is different and probably some points are not equally relevant depending on the business segment or strategy, but I think you will find these points as a good starting point for both assess and designing a successful eCommerce experience.
+These points came up during an eCommerce project I have recently worked.
+I am sure each project is different, and probably some points are not equally relevant depending on the business segment or strategy, but I think you will find these points as a good starting point for both assess and designing a successful eCommerce experience.

 Do our customers find us online?
 Do they find our products on the internet?

-This is the starting point for any eCommerce experience and occurs before the user accesses our site.
-It involves measuring the findability of our site in internet (SEO positioning).
+Find-ability is the starting point for any eCommerce experience and occurs before the user accesses our site.
+It involves measuring the findability of our site on the internet (SEO positioning).

-2. First Impression.
-Recognition, value proposition and differentiation.
+- First Impression.
+Recognition, value proposition, and differentiation.

-Once users come to our site, they should be able to immediately identify three key points: what products we offer, who we are and what our value proposition is.
+Once users come to our site, they should immediately identify three key points: what products we offer, who we are, and what our value proposition is.

-Who are we?
-It is sufficient the presence and identification of our brand?
+- Who are we?
+Is it sufficient for the presence and identification of our brand?

 Answering all these questions as quickly as possible, without need to scroll down or interact with the page, should be the central objective to retain users who come to the site for the first time and decrease the bounce rate (visits without activity).

-Can our users find what they are looking for or discover what they don’t seek?
+Can our users find what they are looking for or discover what they do not seek?

-At other level this point also has to do with allow our users to navigate our site with fluency and find the information they need without difficulty, so the architecture and overall site navigation is consider as well.
+At other levels, this point also has to do with allowing our users to navigate our site with fluency and find the information they need without difficulty, so the architecture and overall site navigation are considered.

-Discoverability: Help to discoverability resources as intelligent recommendations engines (other customers also bought….) related or complementary products (try as well… take it with…) or any gamification oriented to products discover.
+- Discoverability: Help discoverability resources as intelligent recommendations engines (other customers also bought….) related or complementary products (try as well… take it with…) or any gamification oriented to products discover.

 It is easy for our users to make a choice?